rbleattler/mdop-docs/mdop/app-v/appv-performance-guidance.md

 [Usage Scenarios](#bkmk-us) - As you review the two scenarios, keep in mind that these scenarios are the approach extremes.
 Based on your usage requirements, you may choose to apply these steps to a subset of users and/or virtual applications packages.

--   Optimized for Performance – To provide the optimal experience, you can expect the base image to include some of the App-V virtual application package.
+-   Optimized for Performance: To provide the optimal experience, you can expect the base image to include some of the App-V virtual application package.
 This and other requirements are discussed.

--   Optimized for Storage – If you're concerned with the storage impact, following this scenario will help address those concerns.
+-   Optimized for Storage: If you're concerned with the storage impact, following this scenario will help address those concerns.

 [Preparing your Environment](#bkmk-pe)

--   Steps to Prepare the Base Image – Whether in a non-persistent VDI or RDSH environment, only a few steps must be completed in the base image to enable this approach.
+-   Steps to Prepare the Base Image: Whether in a non-persistent VDI or RDSH environment, only a few steps must be completed in the base image to enable this approach.

--   Use UE-V as the User Profile Management (UPM) solution for the App-V approach – the cornerstone of this approach is the ability of a UEM solution to persist the contents of just a few registry and file locations.
+-   Use UE-V as the User Profile Management (UPM) solution for the App-V approach: the cornerstone of this approach is the ability of a UEM solution to persist the contents of just a few registry and file locations.
 These locations constitute the user integrations\*.
 Be sure to review the specific requirements for the UPM solution.

 [User Experience Walk-through](#bkmk-uewt)

--   Walk-through – It's a step-by-step walk-through of the App-V and UE-V operations and the expectations users should have.
+-   Walk-through: It's a step-by-step walk-through of the App-V and UE-V operations and the expectations users should have.

--   Outcome – It describes the expected results.
+-   Outcome: It describes the expected results.

 [Impact to Package Lifecycle](#bkmk-plc)